Quinceañera: United States

-While in most of the United States it is customary to celebrate a sweet sixteen, a quinceañera is common amongst the large Mexican American population from California to Florida, as well as within the other Hispanic communities throughout the country and Puerto Rico.
+While in most of the United States it is customary to celebrate a sweet sixteen, a quinceañera is common among the large Latino population throughout the country and Puerto Rico.
 Quinceañeras were noted to be celebrated in the mid- to late 1970s in Los Angeles and San Diego and in the early 1980s in different parts of Texas.
 Though they may not have been widespread, many working-class families could afford quinceañeras because the padrinos and padrones pitch in for the costs.

 In recent years, quinceañeras have gained popularity in the United States.
 Books and other publications about quinceañeras distributed in the United States increasingly include English versions to the original works in Spanish.
-This shows the increasing influence of Hispanic and Latino culture within the broader American culture.
-The increasing popularity of the celebration has begun to lead to an uptick in retailers and businesses catering directly to young Hispanic or Latina women.
+This shows the increasing influence of Latin American culture within the broader American culture.
+The increasing popularity of the celebration has begun to lead to an uptick in retailers and businesses catering directly to young women.